-- Be an incorporated body - or you can arrange for an incorporated organisation to act as an auspice on your behalf.
-Complete the Auspice arrangement application form.
+- be an incorporated body - or you can arrange for an incorporated organisation to act as an auspice on your behalf

 If the war memorial or avenue of honour is situated on local council land it may be appropriate that your local council make the application on your behalf.

 Applications will be assessed within 2-3 months.

 Your application will be assessed against other applications, the amount of funding available, and how the project will: